Caelinh/reading-notes/README.md

 ### Growth mindset
-Growth mindset is the belief that you can reach any goal as long as you put time and energy towards it and persevere through any struggles along the way.
+Growth mindset is the belief that you can reach any goal as long as you put the time and energy towards it.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for